a-bird-of-paradise/flex-and-bison/README.md

     So you can either periodically double the hash table, or you can walk a chain more often and have to merge it at the end.
 So the growing table wins here.

+## Chapter 3 Exercises

+1. I ended up introducing the concept of compount statements to the grammar.
+So a list of one thing is just `x=1;` while a list of many things is `{x = 1; y = 2; }`.
+Just like `C`.
+Ideally would make terminal `;` optional (i.e. a newline will inject any single `;` needed) but this is a bit delicate.

+    This introduced very strange bison errors to do with the dangling else problem.
+I am not going to try and solve this now; I introduced sentinels like `fi` and `done` to explicitly close off certain constructs which obliterates this ambiguity.

+    I do have a memory leak somewhere.
+If a syntax error happens occasionally something doesn't get `free()`d.
+Need to track that down.

+    Also introudced a couple more builtins, such as a tree printer and a quit function.

+    Having a thing which can do Newton-Raphson for me is pretty neat.
+The function is now defined as

+    `let sq(n) = { e = 1; while abs( ((t=n/e)-e) ) > 0.00001 do e = avg(e,t); done }`

+2. The evaluation is done in this way to prevent scope pollution, I think.
+One of your later arguments could depend on some symbol you're about to modify in a complex way.
+So to avoid that we evaluate the arguments first, and only then update dummies.
+We also restore the dummies after for similar reasons - just in case something depended on them.